Exponential Lag Synchronization of Cohen-Grossberg Neural Networks with Discrete and Distributed Delays on Time Scales: Statement of Problem

 where $\y(t) \in \mathbb{R}^n$; $\psi \in C_{rd}([\t,0]_\mathbb{T}, \mathbb{R}^n)$; $\u(t)$ is the control function defined as

-with $K$ as the feedback gain matrix and $\beta$ is the transmittal delay such that $t-\beta \in \mathbb{T}$. \begin{remark} The considered class of C-GNNs is defined on the general time domain, and hence, it contains the usual continuous-time C-GNNs, discrete-time C-GNNs, and many more.
-For example, if we consider the\textbf{ continuous-time domain}, i.e., $\mathbb{T} = \mathbb{R}$, then the drive system \eqref{eq:main-D} becomes
+where $K$ is the feedback gain matrix and $\beta$ is the transmittal delay such that $t-\beta \in \mathbb{T}$. \begin{remark} The considered class of C-GNNs is defined on the general time domain, and hence, it contains the usual continuous-time C-GNNs, discrete-time C-GNNs, and many more.
+For example, if we consider the\textbf{ continuous-time domain}, i.e., $\mathbb{T} = \mathbb{R}$, then, see \Cref{add:remark-1}, the drive system \eqref{eq:main-D} becomes

 and the response system \eqref{eq:main-R} becomes